- Monthly Theme: Erotic Thrillers

-Sean: She was amazing.
-She’s like, worlds better than the antique dealer in The Bird with the Crystal Plumage.
-She reminded me of Dean Stockwell in Blue Velvet, lip syncing, high on bennies, under pounds of makeup.
-Can I just pause to say that reading Last Exit to Brookyln with you was one of the best aesthetic experiences of my life?
+Sean: They were amazing.
+They’re like, worlds better than the antique dealer in The Bird with the Crystal Plumage.
+They reminded me of Dean Stockwell in Blue Velvet, lip syncing, high on bennies, under pounds of makeup.
+Can I just pause to say that reading Last Exit to Brooklyn with you was one of the best aesthetic experiences of my life?

 Kristine: I was just thinking that.
 That benny tea chapter with the queens… just amazing.
 I think Stefan’s drag mama reminded me of a fat Patrick McDonald.

 Sean: I kept hoping he would show up at the hotel and get into a face-off with the Countess, but it was not meant to be.

 Kristine: So, does being aristocratic = being sexually ‘perverse,’ including maybe homosexual?
 This movie, like Hour of the Wolf, suggests ‘yes.’
 Did Stefan and Valerie remind you of Johan and Alma from Hour of the Wolf?

 Sean: They do sort of, though I think Stefan is more of an out-and-out bastard than Johan was.
 But in terms of this movie’s equating queerness with decadence and immortality… that’s my big worry/anxiety about this movie, because remember the scene you already referenced where the Countess and Stefan have an orgasmic experience while she details all the perverse, violent things she used to do to young virgins?

 Sean: And it’s total Wolf Creek torture porn?